shiva233/HairTypeClassifier/README.md

 Find documentation for making your own dataset [here](Image-Scraper-Instructions.md).

-### OPTION 2: Using an existing dataset:
+### OPTION 2: Using an existing dataset from Kaggle:
-Before you can train the model, you need to download the dataset.
+To use this option before you can train the model, you need to download the dataset from Kaggle.
 We've provided a script to do this automatically

 ### Steps
 1. Set Up Kaggle API: Make sure you have your Kaggle API key.
 You can get it from your Kaggle account settings.